ming-lah/RL_GAME/README.md

 # Maze Explorer DQN

 A reinforcement learning project that trains a Deep Q-Network (DQN) agent to solve a top-down maze with a key-door mechanic, traps, and pygame-based visualisation.
-The maze is intentionally richer than classic control tasks (e.g. CartPole) and includes coloured tile rendering plus replay scripts for interactive demos.
+The maze is intentionally richer than classic control tasks (e.g. CartPole_v2) and includes coloured tile rendering plus replay scripts for interactive demos.

 ## Highlights
 - Custom maze environment (`envs/maze_env.py`) with walls, traps, a collectible key, and a locked door guarding the goal.